 In this tutorial, we will show you how to install Telegram on Debian 11.
 For those of you who didn’t know, Telegram is a free, open-source messaging app with a focus on privacy, security, and speed.
 It comes with lots of features and better security options than WhatsApp.
-Hence if you already have the Telegram app on your smartphone and want to access your chats and media files directly on Desktop, then we can install the Telegram Desktop application on Linux, Windows, and macOS easily.
+Hence if you already have the Telegram app on your smartphone and want to access your chats and media files directly on your Desktop, then we can install the Telegram Desktop application on Linux, Windows, and macOS easily.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Telegram desktop on a Debian 11 (Bullseye).
+I will show you the step-by-step installation of the Telegram desktop on a Debian 11 (Bullseye).

 - A server running one of the following operating systems: Debian 11 (Bullseye).